hadabr/js-hints-collection/README.md

 Useful for highly or chaotic nested JSON - simplifies handling res.data body

-i.e., URI request = `https://od-api.oxforddictionaries.com/api/v2/entries/en-us/${someWord}`, {endpoint} = a word to search
+i.e., URI requst is `https://od-api.oxforddictionaries.com/{something}/{wordToFind}`
-we need to retrieve only {someWord} definitions
+we retrive all {wordToFind} data, but need to treat only definitions
 in the case it could be something like:
 response.data.results[0].lexicalEntries[0].entries[0].senses[0].definitions[0]
-what means a lot of repeating or too complex code
+what could mean a lot of repeating (i.e., loops) or too complex code.

-this recursive parser will solve that
+This recursive parser will solve that for you.

 #### API